Playboy Club

 The Playboy Club was initially a chain of nightclubs and resorts owned and operated by Playboy Enterprises.
+Since 2021, Playboy Club might refer also to the digital platform of Playboy Club.

+Playboy Clubs

 The first Playboy Club opened in Chicago in 1960.
 Each club generally featured a Living Room, a Playmate Bar, a Dining Room, and a Club Room.
 Members and their guests were served food and drinks by Playboy Bunnies, some of whom were featured in Playboy magazine.
 The clubs offered name entertainers and comedians in the Club Rooms, and local musicians and the occasional close-up magician in the Living Rooms.
 Starting with the London and Jamaica club locations, the Playboy Club became international in scope.

 In 1991, the club chain became defunct.
-Thereafter, on October 6, 2006, a Playboy Club was opened in Las Vegas at the Palms Casino Resort, and in 2010 clubs were opened as well in Macau and Cancun.
-In time, the Las Vegas club closed on June 4, 2012, the Macao club closed in 2013, and the Cancun club closed in 2014.
+Thereafter, on October 6, 2006, a Playboy Club was opened in Las Vegas at the Palms Casino Resort, and in 2010 clubs were opened as well in Macau and Cancún.
+In time, the Las Vegas club closed on June 4, 2012, the Macao club closed in 2013, and the Cancuú club closed in 2014.
 In May 2014 the Commerce Casino in Los Angeles opened a Playboy-themed lounge consisting of gaming tables and Playboy Bunny cocktail waitresses.
-In September 2018 a Playboy Club was opened in Midtown Manhattan but permanently closed in November 2019 after just over one year in operation.
+In September 2018, a Playboy Club was opened in Midtown Manhattan but permanently closed in November 2019 after just over one year in operation.
+In August 2025, Playboy announced it was opening a new club at its relocated headquarters in Miami Beach, Florida.